-4.5.2 Gender Empowerment
+4.5.2 Gender and Empowerment

-Inequalities and disparities between women and men are still very pronounced in Malawi and this is one of the major causes of poverty among women and men.
+Poverty is experienced differently by men and women.
+Disparities between women and men are still very pronounced in Malawi and this is one of the major causes of poverty in Malawi.
 It has to be noted that poverty has a gender dimension due to various social, economic and cultural constraints, options, opportunities and needs.
-As such, addressing gender inequality is a critical prerequisite for attaining increased economic growth and sustainable human development.
+As such, addressing gender disparities is a critical prerequisite for attaining increased economic growth and sustainable human development.